andre-marcos-perez/ifood-arch-readme/chapters/4-DataModel.md

 ### <a></a>4.4 - Trusted Data Layer

-The raw data layer is the pipeline data warehouse.
+The trusted data layer is the pipeline data warehouse.
 Its data is a copy of the original data persisted in the Parquet format in a partitioned fashion.
 The strategy allows favours geographical analysis to be efficiently performed since the consumer behaviour can vary between regions.
 The timestamp partition avoids shuffling to much data in **AWS Redshift** analytical queries, speeding up the analysis and reducing costs.